dstaflund/devops-aws-cloudformation/README.md

 ### Requirements

-This project contains the AWS CloudFormation templates needed to generate a networking environment that satisfies the following requirements.
+This project contains the AWS CloudFormation templates needed to generate a networking environment that meets the following requirements.

 #### Server specs